What is the Best Time for a Yangtze River Cruise? - April, May, September and October for Most Comfortable Weather & Beautiful Sceneries

 Scorching and Humid July & August during Summer Holiday

 It’s the hot and humid midsummer.
-Even with the air conditioning on, you may still feel sticky in the cabins, and the sun scorches the deck so you may be attacked by sunburn while spending extended time there.
-Furthermore, July and August are the flood season in the middle and upper reaches of the Yangtze River, bringing constant rainfall and frequent fog, cloaking the views.
-Although scorching, the summer holiday makes the two months a minor peak season for family visits, and cruise ships fill up easily.
+Even with the air conditioning on, you may still feel sticky in the cabins of the Yangtze River cruise ship, and the sun scorches the deck so you may be attacked by sunburn while spending extended time there.
+Furthermore, July and August are the rainy season of the Yangtze River basin, featured with constant rainfall and frequent fog, cloaking the views.
+Also, although scorching, the two months are summer holiday in China, leading to a minor peak season, and cruise ships fill up easily.
 Scenic spots along the way, such as

 Baidi City and the Three Gorges Dam, are also quite crowded, worsening the travel experience.